enriquecorpus/ecommerce/README.md

 E-commerce website built in Django and Python.

-  - Buy and sell products in VERY LOW price.
+  - Buy and sell products at VERY LOW price.

 # New Features!